FSA | Flexible Spending Account

 Your employer will arrange to have the determined amount of your pre-tax earnings contributed to your FSA.
 Typically, the amount withheld from your paycheck is equal each pay period.

-When you incur a qualified expense, you can either pay with the HealthEquity® Visa® Reimbursement Account Card* provided by some plans or submit the expenses through the HealthEquity online tool for reimbursement.
-Remember to save all receipts; you'll need them for reimbursements and to validate your expenses with your employer or administrator.
+When you incur a qualified expense, you can either pay with the FSA debit card provided by some plans or submit the expenses through the online portal for reimbursement.
+Remember to save all receipts; you’ll need them for reimbursements and to validate your expenses with your employer or administrator.